airbnb/streamalert/docs/source/conf-schemas.rst

 If incoming logs occasionally include/exclude certain fields, this can be expressed in the ``configuration`` settings as ``optional_top_level_keys``.

+The value of ``optional_top_level_keys`` should be an array, with entries corresponding to the actual key in the schema that is optional.
+Any keys specified in this array should also be included in the defined schema.

-If any of the ``optional_top_level_keys`` do not exist in the log, defaults are appended to the parsed log depending on the declared value.
+If any of the ``optional_top_level_keys`` do not exist in the log being parsed, defaults are appended to the parsed log depending on the declared value.

 Example Schema::